-This is a request under the Freedom of Information Act, 5 U.S.C. § 552, as amended (FOIA), from the Protect the Public's Trust (PPT), which operates as a non-profit organization dedicated to promoting ethics in government and restoring the public's trust in government officials.
+This is a request under the Freedom of Information Act, 5 U.S.C. § 552, as amended (FOIA), from the Protect the Public's Trust (PPT), a nonpartisan organization dedicated to promoting ethics in government and restoring the public's trust in government officials.
+In August 2021 news reports revealed "Rick Bright, the virologist who claimed the Trump administration retaliated against him [in 2020] by ousting him from his job, has settled his whistle-blower complaint against the federal government and will receive back pay and compensation."
+While officials at the Department of Health and Human Services publicly "denied any wrongdoing," the White House took the unusual step of "praising" Dr. Bright, an adversary in an action against the government, when confirming the settlement.1